ATTENTION: This job expired Jun. 29, 2015 and is no longer linked from the job list.

-Field study on baboon behavior, physiology, and parasite ecology, South Africa
+Field Assistant Positions -- Chacma baboon behavior, physiology, and parasite ecology, South Africa

 This is an ideal position for someone who wants to gain field experience in preparation for a graduate program in biological anthropology, animal behavior, or related fields.